 Records that relate to research and development of various NASA projects, including Apollo 13, NOVA, NERVA, Saturn Rocket, and SKYLAB; the work of NASA boards and the work of Wernher Von Braun are available from NARA's Southeast Region in Atlanta.
 An example of records in this collection is the history of NASA's involvement in solar energy, partly as an outgrowth of its work on space vehicles.
 Select textual documents are available in the Online Catalog (OPA) from Record Group 255, Records of the National Aeronautics and Space Administration.
 (NOTE: Access to some files or portions of documents may be restricted because of national security classification.)

 *The NASA Marshall Space Flight Center was created July 1, 1960.
 Prior to that time, the Von Braun missile development team members were employed by the U.S. Army Ballistic Missile Agency from 1956 until 1960, when they were transferred to NASA MSFC.

 During the development of atomic energy and weapons, public relations were paramount in the success of the programs.
 The Records of the Atomic Energy Commission (Record Group 326) outline the public relations effort in the early stages of the development of atomic energy, both for military and civilian purposes.
 They include documents that set forth policy on the release of information, guidelines on the level of security, and instructions to American editors and broadcasters on protecting the secrets that led to the development of the atomic bomb.
-Select textual documents from NARA's Southeast Region in Atlanta are available in the Archival Research Catalog (ARC).
+Select textual documents from the National Archives at Atlanta are available in the Online Catalog (OPA).